The Perfect Engagement Shoot

 Of course, when you have your shoot is always going to be affected by whatever the weather is doing, so if you're having an outdoor engagement shoot at a time when it's likely to rain (which in the UK could be ANY time!), it can help to have a backup indoor location just in case.

-Picking clothes for your engagement shoot doesn't need to be over complicated, but it's a good idea to plan in advance what you're both going to wear - and maybe even bring a couple of different options just in case.
+Picking clothes for your engagement shoot doesn't need to be over complicated, but it's a good idea to plan in advance what you're both going to wear.

 Your engagement shoot should be a pretty relaxed affair, and you're always going to look your best if you feel comfortable.